Its-Satyajit/monokai-vibrant/README.md

 }
 ```

-## Extras
+**Extras:**

 A long-term goal of this project is to provide color schemes for other popular applications in the `/extras` folder.
-A vim/nvim theme would be greatly appreciated if anyone is interested in contributing.
+Contributions, such as a Vim/Neovim theme, are welcome.

 ---

-Don't forget to leave a review on the marketplace! **Enjoy!**
+Don't forget to leave a review on the Open VSX Registry! **Enjoy!**